idoashke/RestApp/README.md

 Programing languages:

-Kotlin (Client-Side) with Android Studio
+Kotlin (Client-Side) with Android Studio,

-Java (Server-Side) with Eclipse
+Java (Server-Side) with Eclipse,
 SQL (Database) with MySql